sf-wdi-38/js-oop-flower-power/readme.md

 <!--If we are consistent botanists, our objects will have the same methods and properties.-->
 <!--Share your team's flower object on slack, and we will all be able to include all the flowers in our Parade of Flowers website!-->

+###Constructor and Prototype Review

+**Constructors**

+* variables and functions are declared once for each instance
+* functions have access to "private" variables declared within the constructor's scope
+* when you update the constructor, previously created instances DON'T update
+* data is "embedded" in each instance

+**Prototypes**

+* all instances share the same function and variable declarations
+* when you update the prototype, previously created instances DO get the updates
+* data is "referenced" from the prototype copy

+**Instance variables and functions**

+* adds variable or function directly to the instance
+* overwrites constructor properties/methods by replacing them
+* overwrites prototype properties/methods by being earlier on the lookup chain!

 ### Independent Practice: Object-In-Object